Filter Options

 How much will this safari cost?

-“The fee for gorilla trekking in Uganda is US$700 per person.
+“The fee for gorilla trekking in Uganda for foreign nonresidents is US$800 per person.
 This is the fee paid to the national park and proceeds are used to maintain and develop Uganda’s protected areas.
 Gorilla trekking is one of Africa’s most amazing wildlife experiences.
 Due to the limited availability, it doesn’t come cheaply.
 If you can afford it, it is more than worth it though.
-The price for a three-day road trip from Entebbe/Kampala, including a gorilla trek, accommodation and transport, starts at about US$1250.
-A similar three-day fly-in safari starts at about US$2600.
+The price for a 3-day road trip from Entebbe/Kampala, including a gorilla trek, accommodations and transport, should be in the US$1,300-to-US$1,800 range per person, depending largely on the quality of accommodations.
+A similar 3-day fly-in safari starts at about US$2,000.
 Three days is really the minimum time required to travel from Entebbe to Bwindi and track gorillas.
 I would, however, recommend spending more time in the country as there is a lot more to see and do.
-The price for five-day tours including gorilla and chimpanzee trekking start at about US$1600 and seven-day highlights tours (including gorilla trekking) start at about US$2000.”
+The price for 5-day tours including gorilla and chimpanzee trekking start at about US$1,800 and 7-day highlights tours (including gorilla trekking) start at about US$2,200.”

 5